CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 S ** ecurity Baseline ** and SCM

 Many security-related settings in Windows Server 2012 (R2) are most easily managed through GPOs.
-It is advisable to create a so-called baseline for all server systems or for server systems of a certain application class, ie a template that contains optimal security settings, is regularly checked and updated and is rolled out to all operating server systems.
+It is recommended to create a so-called baseline for all server systems or for server systems of a specific deployment class, ie a template that contains optimal security settings, is regularly checked and updated and is rolled out to all server systems operated.

 The Security Compliance Manager (SCM) is a free tool from Microsoft that can be used to quickly create and manage GPOs and also brings security templates for various purposes.
 These can then with different methods, such.
 For example, Group Policy Editor or System Center Configuration Manager (SCCM) or DCM (Desired Configuration Management, now renamed Configuration Manager Compliance Settings) can be rolled out centrally.
 Configuration of stand-alone machines is also possible through the GPO Pack feature, but recommended only for non-domain member exceptions.